Golden Lion Tamarin

 THREATS

 Once, golden lion tamarins were captured and sold as pets.
-Their rapid decline in numbers has thwarted many people’s desires for these exotic pets.
+Their rapid decline in numbers has thwarted many people’s desire for these exotic pets.
 Although wild populations are improving from captive-bred individuals (1/3 of wild species originated from captive stock), they are still threatened, and continuing conservation is essential to ensure that the enormous successes thus far are not undone.

 STATUS